 Take a look at a week of training at the South Metro Fire Rescue Academy in Colorado:

-Note: There are also college hosted fire academies that you can pay to put yourself through.
-These are usually less of a full-time schedule, but it can vary.
+Note: There are also college-hosted fire academies that you can pay to put yourself through.
+These are usually less of a full-time schedule, but they can vary.